-Along with sustaining the critical platforms that underpin the gas industry, we will engage even more closely with our expert DSC committees in the development of incremental change, as we co-navigate the path to net zero.
+committees in the development of incremental change, as we co-navigate the path to net zero.

-and Delivery Assurance, Xoserve
+Emma Smith, Head of Change and Delivery Assurance, Xoserve

 2024-25 investment costs in comparison with previous budgets

 As mentioned in the 'Finance and value' section, the total budget for the 2024-25 financial year is smaller than previous years, when we were delivering major in-flight programmes such as CSSC and M2C.